Member | Established: 2008 | Associate 2012; Member 2020

-The Institute of Certified Public Accountants of Rwanda (iCPAR) was established under the Law on the Institute of Certified Public Accountants (iCPAR) No. 11 of 2008 with the mandate to regulate the accounting profession in Rwanda and serve the public interest. iCPAR confers two designations for its members: Certified Public Accountant (CPA) and Certified Accounting Technician depending on their course of study. iCPAR membership is mandatory for CPAs, and only CPAs may conduct audits.
+iCPAR was established under the Law on the Institute of Certified Public Accountants (iCPAR) No. 11 of 2008 (iCPAR Law 2008) with the mandate to regulate the accountancy profession in Rwanda. iCPAR confers two designations for its members: Certified Public Accountant (CPA) and Certified Accounting Technician (CAT) depending on their course of study. iCPAR membership is mandatory for CPAs, and only CPAs may conduct audits.
 In addition to being an IFAC Member, iCPAR is a member of the Pan African Federation of Accountants.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.